 Candidates with experience in modelling microbial populations at different scales would be particularly well-suited, as would candidates who have worked in multidisciplinary teams.
-Relevant training in laboratory practice will be provided as required.
+Relevant training in laboratory practice will be provided if required.

 - A PhD in a closely aligned subject